labian0/dummy-array/README.md

 # Dummy arrays

 ## General conception and implementation
-This project aim to implements _an associative data structure_, structured around three entities, as follows :
+This little project aims to implement _an associative data structure_, called Dummy-array.<br/>
+It would works around three entities, as follows :
 - one sub data structure _for indexing_.
 - another _to store values_.
-- a counter _to keep track of the next index to write onto_.
+- and a counter _to keep track of the next index to write onto_.

 This data structure must implements three methods :
 - **`exists(int value)`** -> return True if the given value is already stored; else False.